-Active surveillance (sometimes called active monitoring) is a management option suitable for some men with prostate cancer.
-AS means that there won’t be any immediate treatment, as treatment is deferred or postponed until the urologist or CNS feels it necessary to treat the prostate cancer because of recent test results.
+Active surveillance, or AS, (sometimes called active monitoring) is a management option suitable for some men with prostate cancer.
+AS means that there won’t be any immediate treatment, as treatment is deferred or postponed until the urologist or CNS (clinical nurse specialist) feels it necessary to treat the prostate cancer because of recent test results.

 AS might be suggested:

 - When cancer is found in the early stages, is still inside the prostate and is thought to be low-risk of progression or prognostic grade group 1.
-It may be an option for a small number of men with intermediate-risk prostate cancer or prognostic grade group 2; (for more details on prognostic group see hyperlink to risk in EPC page)
+It may be an option for a small number of men with intermediate-risk prostate cancer or prognostic grade group 2; (for more details on prognostic grade group and risk please see pages 28 to 32 of the booklet ‘Early prostate cancer explained‘)

 - For men aged under 75 with a life expectancy of 10 years or more;